-In the past, people often had teeth extracted due to dental problems.
-Teeth are less frequently removed these days as retention of teeth is nearly also better than extraction.
-At Southside Family Dental we strive to achieve the best outcome over the long term and sometimes an extraction is the best treatment option.
+In earlier times, people often had teeth extracted due to dental problems.
+These days however, teeth are extracted less frequently as retention of teeth is nearly always better then extraction.
+There are however times when a tooth cannot be saved in any other way, and an extraction is the best treatment option.
+At Southside Dental Group our aim is to achieve the best outcome over the long term, whilst giving our patients the most satisfactory function & appearance possible.

 - Simple extractions (Performed on teeth that can be seen in the mouth)